GIS and Maps

 Two software options are now available:

 ArcGIS Desktop is often referred to by its key component, ArcMap.
 This is Esri’s legacy, 32-bit software product.
-Version 10.5.1 was released in Summer 2017.
+Version 10.6 was released in Winter 2018.
 Esri tells us that for the next few years they plan to maintain and support ArcGIS Desktop with their new product called ArcGIS Pro.
 See the ArcGIS Desktop Software tab for more details regarding download and authorization.

 This is Esri’s newest, 64-bit, desktop software.
 ArcGIS Pro offers a contemporary design with greater 3D visualization and enhanced integration with ArcGIS Online.
 Those new to GIS desktop software will likely want to start their GIS learning with ArcGIS Pro.
 Current ArcGIS Desktop users (ArcMap users) should think about transitioning to ArcGIS Pro as time and needs dictate.
 ArcGIS Pro requires a more robust computer capacity than ArcGIS Desktop.
 For more details see the ArcGIS Pro Software tab.